jdmgroup/SNOBFit_for_chemical_optimisations/tutorials/defining_an_optimisation.md

 * the output property values are stored in SNOB.valuesToPass, allowing them to be retrieved by the constraint function
 * the objective function is configured to minimise output_properties(:,1)

+In our article we optimised a cascadic synthesis with four competing products: X0, X1, X2, and X3.
+For instance, Run X involved minimising [X3] (our lead property), while setting a minimum value of 90 % for [X12] = [X1] + [X2] (our first constrained property) and a minimum value of 2 for the ratio R = [X2]/[X1] (our second constrained property) where [X] signfies the mole fraction of X in the sample.

+This may be summarised as:

+* Minimise [X3]
+subject to
+* [X12] > 0.9
+* R < 0.5

-For the specific case of Run X our objective function had the following form:
+For the specific case of Run X our objective function had the following form, where run_reactor() accepts as its inputs the flow rates of the two reagents plus the temperature, and returns as its output a four column matrix containing [X0],[X1],[X2] and [X3] in columns one to four, respectively:

 ```
 function f = my_objective_function(SNOB)